Our approach to tackling hate incidents

 What will happen after you report a hate incident to us

-We will meet with you to gather evidence about what has happened.
+We will discuss the case with you to gather evidence about what has happened.
 We will treat what you tell us in confidence and consult you before we take any action.
 If you feel that your safety is threatened or a crime has been committed, then we recommend that you tell the police.
 We will not report an incident to the police without your permission, unless there is a risk of harm or criminal activity.

-We will agree a plan of action with you and, if you agree, arrange to meet with the person causing the abuse and any witnesses.
+We will agree a plan of action with you and, if you agree, arrange to talk with the person causing the abuse and any witnesses.
 We will never tell other people who made the complaint without your agreement.

 If you feel unsafe or need support while the incidents are continuing, we can help in a number of ways, including: